rhazdon/hugo-theme-hello-friend-ng/README.md

 ## General informations

 This theme was highly inspired by the [hello-friend](https://github.com/panr/hugo-theme-hello-friend) and [hermit](https://github.com/Track3/hermit).
-A lot of kudos for theier great work.
+A lot of kudos for their great work.

 ---
 ## Table of Contents